Sahal054/willyslap/README.md

 # willyslap
-a game using open AI.
+a game using open CV.
 You are will smith and u have the task to slap chirs rock